romene/Naturaily-netlify/_posts/2018-08-09-how-to-create-paid-order-using-shopify-api.md

 draft_order.complete
 ```

 And that’s it!
-We have successfully created a new paid order using Shopify API.
+We have successfully created a new paid order using **Shopify API**.
 As you can see in the example, this code can be implemented into the job to have an ability to perform it in the background.
 Additionally, this piece of code also shows how to add tags, which will appear in future orders.
-So basically 'draft_order.complete' might be enough for you to close the 'Draft Order.'
+So basically `draft_order.complete` might be enough for you to close the 'Draft Order.'

 Let’s take a look at an example payments controller just to realize how a full payment action would look like with this implementation.